bitgreen/carbon-api-dashboard/README.md

 ```bash
 cd revproxy
 ```
-edit the file install.sh and change the value of DOMAIN and EMAIL to yours. execute the install.sh:
+edit the file install.sh and change the value of DOMAIN and EMAIL to yours.
+Execute the install.sh:
 ```bash
 ./install.sh
 ```